(Once this page opens, look at the bottom of that page and click on a link.)

 6. 147.100+ Repeater PL 110.5:

 Note 6: This repeater is linked to Echolink for about 14 hours each day.
 Located in Salt Lake in the Middle of Oahu, it provides excellent coverage from Kapolei on the West side to Koko Head on the East Side of Oahu.
 The Node number on Echolink for this repeater is 25070.
+This repeater is also linked with the ALLStar Network around the world.

 7. 146.980 (-) Repeater.
 PL Tone s 88.5.
 This one is on top of the Honolulu State Civil Defense Building Downtown Honolulu.